mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 *Roles* can be of two types.
 It can be either *custom roles*, which are tailored roles to attend specific needs of specific users, which we are also not going to cover in this lecture, and *built-in roles*, which are prepackaged *MongoDB roles*.
 Now, saying that we are not going to cover *custom roles*, doesn't mean you cannot learn about them.
 And we have a specific course, *MongoDB Security*, for you to learn everything related with security, including the *custom roles*.

-So I do recommend you to take that, if you want to learn a lot more about custom roles in other security aspects of MongoDB.

-But before we go into the list of built-in roles, the MongoDB packages, let's talk about the role structure, how can we define roles, or how roles are defined internally.
+So I do recommend you to take that, if you want to learn a lot more about *custom roles* in other security aspects of *MongoDB*.
+But before we go into the list of *built-in roles, the MongoDB packages*, let's talk about the *role structure*, how can we define *roles, or how roles are defined internally*.
 A role is composed by the following.
 There is a set of privileges that the role enables.

 If a new user is granted a given role, all privileges that that role defines will be made available to the user.